…And Other Comments on Spammers and Hackers

 Meanwhile, I was getting several dozen daily spam e-mails on the webmaster e-mail account I had to delete.

-Last Friday I made my daily website check and discovered I had been hacked again, with my website defaced as before.
+Last Friday I made my daily website check and discovered I had been hacked again, with my website again defaced.
 The same group as previous appears to be the latest culprit.
 It seems my security upgrades had done some good, as they didn’t do as much damage as before.
 Or maybe they just didn’t bother, I really don’t know.
 But it took a day’s worth of free time to undo the damage.

-In the process of undoing this latest hack, I discovered spammers had gotten into the comments section I though had been deactivated, I found dozens of spam posts on archived news stories.
-So I spent more time deleting the trash, deleting the spam users who had taken the time to create user accounts just to post their spam, and relocking the comments section.
+While undoing this latest hack I discovered spammers had gotten into the comments section I thought were deactivated.
+I found dozens of spam posts on archived news stories.
+So I spent more time deleting the trash, deleting the spam users who had taken the time to create user accounts just to post their spam, and re-locking the comments section.

 So this is where my noble experiment in family-forum communications has come to:

-- No one allowed posting News Stories except administrator
+- No one allowed posting news stories except the administrator.

-- No one allowed commenting on the photos except administrator
+- I’m not allowing commenting on the photos except administrator

 - I pretty much ignore all webmaster e-mails.
 There’s so much spam, I’d probably miss seeing any real e-mail